granttebeau/melody/README.md

 ## Installation

 Clone the application and run ``` npm install ``` in the project directory.
-To start the application, run ``` npm start ```, and go to [http://localhost:8000](http://localhost:8000/).
+To start the application, run ``` node app.js ```, and go to [http://localhost:8000](http://localhost:8000/).
 The app is connected to a Mongo database, so feel free to sign up and test the app out!

 ## How to Use